Enterprise LMS – what is it and how does it work?

 A fully integrated LMS will handle the delivery and management of examinations and certificate issuance, student records management and course material provisioning.
 A truly Enterprise LMS will also support a comprehensive administration capability, one that supports the ongoing provision of effective services to the business, even as requirements change.

-Choosing the best fit LMS for your organisation
+Which LMS will best fit your organisation needs?

 With all the demands of an Enterprise LMS, you’ll need to map your requirements to the available vendor platforms on the market.